What is blepharoplasty?

 Are there any post-operative scars?

-When it comes to blepharoplasty, the surgeon takes every precaution to minimize the appearance of scars.
+When it comes to blepharoplasty, the surgeon takes every precaution to minimise the appearance of scars.

 Incisions for upper blepharoplasty are generally made in the natural crease of the eyelid.
 Once healed, these incisions are virtually invisible to the naked eye, as they blend into the eyelid crease.